acm-uiuc/til/_til/vim/setting-filetype-with-modelines.md

+---
-# Setting Filetype With Modelines
+title:  Setting Filetype With Modelines
+category: vim
+---

 Vim and various plugins generally use known file extensions to determine the filetype of a file.
 This is important because it is how Vim decides which